 - 1. Describe language standards at the national, state and local levels. - 2.
-Describe the various types of language assessment conducted in the content-area classroom. - 3.
-Conduct assessments of materials that are appropriate for facilitating language development in content-area classrooms. - 4.
-Conduct various types of survey research on language in content-area classrooms including: 1.
+Describe the various types of language assessment conducted in the content-area classroom.

+- 3. Conduct assessments of materials that are appropriate for facilitating language development in content-area classrooms. - Conduct various types of survey research on language in content-area classrooms including: 1.
 Standards, 2.
 Needs, 3.
 Skills, 4.
 Peer and Self-Assessment, 5.
-Development. - 5.
-Compile a portfolio that contains materials assessments and survey research on language.
+Development.